2022 Buick Enclave Review, Ratings, Specs, Prices, and Photos

 Which Buick Enclave should I buy?

-The Enclave Preferred comes with few paint choices and front-wheel drive, with 18-inch wheels, heated front seats, cloth upholstery, and an 8.0-inch touchscreen with Apple CarPlay and Android Auto.
-It’s fine, but we’d skip it and the Essence trim to select the nearly $50,000 Enclave Premium.
+With the Enclave Preferred disappeared from the Buick model list, the base model now is the $44,590 Essence, which comes with front-wheel drive, 18-inch wheels, heated front seats, leather upholstery, and an 8.0-inch touchscreen with Apple CarPlay and Android Auto.
+We’d skip it to select the $51,390 Enclave Premium.
 It comes with heated and cooled front seats with massagers, premium audio, six USB ports, parking sensors, leather upholstery, second-row captain’s chairs, heated second-row seats, and a power liftgate.
 Spend about $2,300 more and it comes with all-wheel drive.

 How much is a fully loaded Buick Enclave?

-The Enclave Avenir slips into Cadillac country with a price of about $55,000 in front-wheel-drive form.
+The Enclave Avenir slips into Cadillac country with a price of $56,445 in front-wheel-drive form.
 It has distinctive trim, 20-inch wheels, softer leather, wireless smartphone charging, a surround-view camera system, and a panoramic sunroof.
 On the options list, it offers a tow package and adaptive dampers; all in, it’s priced at nearly $60,000.

 2022 Buick Enclave